top of page

 Pet Behavior

-One of the most important part of the pet screening process is evaluating the pet’s behavior.
-It’s more than just knowing the breed or size; it’s about how the pet behaves in different situations.
-For example a large dog may be suitable for a house with a yard but would struggle in a small apartment.
-A pet that barks excessively may not be suitable for properties with close neighbors.
+One of the most important parts of the dog screening process is evaluating the pet's behavior.
+It's more than just knowing the breed or size; it's about how the pet behaves in different situations.
+For example, a large dog may be suitable for a house with a yard but would struggle in a small apartment.
+A pet that barks excessively may lead to noise complaints from neighbors.

-Landlords should also consider breed restrictions or liabilities.
-While breed specific legislation is becoming less common it’s still important to know if certain breeds are restricted in your area.
-Also assessing the pet owner’s ability to care for the pet is crucial.
-Does the tenant have the time, resources and experience to provide a suitable living environment for their pet?
+Landlords should also consider breed restrictions or liability concerns.
+While breed-specific legislation is becoming less common, it's still important to know if certain breeds are restricted in your area.
+Also, assessing the pet owner's ability to care for the pet is crucial.
+Does the tenant have the time, resources, and experience to provide a suitable living environment for their pet?

 Service and Emotional Support Animals